 - Select the export method.

 This will download the database.

 Having a backup or exporting the WordPress site is vital when you ever encounter a conflict or when moving your WordPress site to a new domain.
-Irrespective of your technical skills, the smartest way to do this job is choosing the WordPress migration plugin.
+Irrespective of your technical skills, the smartest way to do this job is to choose the WordPress migration plugin.
 Do share your queries in the comment section.
 We will definitely get back to you at the earliest.
-Have a trouble free export!
+Have a trouble-free export!